 This is important because WordPress may need to access files in your wp-content directory in order to enable certain functions and if these files or directories are not enabled, errors can occur, or WordPress may simply not be able to save your website changes.

-This short tutorial shows you how to configure file permission settings on your server.
+This brief tutorial shows you how to configure permission settings for files and directories on your server.

 We recommend doing a backup of your WordPress site (files and data) before modifying any files.
-If you don’t want to back up your files manually, then consider using professional WordPress assistance services, or use backup plugins.
+If you don’t want to back up your data manually, then consider using the services of a professional, or use backup plugins.

-You can learn more about a WordPress backup plugin that we recommend using to automate WordPress file and data backups here:
+Learn about a great WordPress backup plugin that we recommend using to completely automate your site backups here:

 How To Configure File Permission Settings On Your Server